Mustafa Kizza: NEC FC

+Nairobi United

+Mustafah Kizza signed for Nairobi United in January 2026, agreeing to a two-year deal, marking a new chapter in his professional football career as the club aimed to improve its performance in domestic and foreign competitions.

 International career

 Under-20

 Kizza played for Uganda U20 during the 2017 COSAFA U-20 Cup in Zambia.
 He made his debut on 6 December 2017 against Zambia U20 at Arthur Davis Stadium, Kitwe.

 Under-23

 Kizza has played for Uganda U23 during the AFCON U-23 Qualifiers.
 He made his debut on 14 November 2018 against South Sudan U23 at Star Times Stadium Lugogo; Uganda U23 won the game 1–0 which was scored by Kizza.

 Senior

 He made his senior national team debut on 1 June 2019 against Lesotho during the 2019 COSAFA Cup.

 Career statistics

 International goals

 Scores and results Uganda's goal tally first.